 Duel; thriller, USA, 1971; D: Steven Spielberg, S: Dennis Weaver, Jacqueline Scott, Carey Loftin

 "Duel", Steven Spielberg's feature length film, is a meticulously made psychological mystery that pulled the absolute maximum out of the banal story and placed it to shine in full glory.
-This minimalistic thriller revolves around driver David who is without a reason being chased and terrorized by a truck that is controlled by a driver whose face is never shown, but in this version the movie as a whole seems fascinating, intriguing, raw and allegorical - the truck is the symbol for the unresolved problems from which it can't be escaped, but which have to be resolved - and some flaws like the too short running time, compact story, a mild finale and David's inner monologues, are minimal.
-Spielberg is actually presented in a different light, as a tight thriller director who creates a "camera spiel" out of only two characters and whose dark style not even Hitchcock would have been ashamed of, and even the simplest sequences, like where David is trying to escape from the truck by speeding up the road on the hill or where the truck driver is waiting for him when he stayed behind in a restaurant, seem fluid and relevant.
+This minimalistic thriller revolves around driver David who is, without a reason, being chased and terrorized by a truck that is controlled by a driver whose face is never shown, but in this version the movie as a whole seems fascinating, intriguing, raw and allegorical - the truck is the symbol for the unresolved problems from which it cannot be escaped, but which have to be resolved; or for the inexplicable persecution of one group of another - and some flaws like the too short running time, compact story or David's inner monologues, are minimal.
+Spielberg is here actually presented in a different light, as a tight thriller director who creates a "chamber play" out of only two characters, and whose dark style not even Hitchcock would have been ashamed of.
+Even the simplest sequences, like where David is trying to escape from the truck by speeding up the road on the hill or where the truck driver is waiting for him when he stayed behind in a restaurant, seem fluid and relevant.
 To make something out of nothing is real art, and exactly that is "Duel".